faisalkhan91/Programming-Fundamentals/README.md

 - Stacks
 - Queues

-The aim of this repository is to contain all the common fundamentals of programming.
+This repository aims to contain all the common fundamentals of programming.
 This repository will be updated to reflect my progress.

 Copyright © 2024.